Can Deer Swim?

 The Deer’s Undercoat Is a Natural Flotation Device

 One reason that deer can swim such long distances is due to the makeup of their coat.
 Their undercoat is dense and wooly, providing good insulation from the heat-draining effects of spending a long time in the water.
-Their secret, however, is their top coat, which is made of long, hollow, air-filled hairs.
-These hairs provide so much buoyancy that up to one-third of the deer’s body is kept above water, reducing the amount of energy needed to propel them against the water’s resistance.
+But the real secret lies in their top coat, which is made of long, hollow, air-filled hairs.
+These hairs provide so much buoyancy that up to one-third of the deer’s body is kept above water, reducing the energy needed to propel them against the water’s resistance.
+It’s a unique adaptation that allows them to navigate water bodies with ease.
 [4]

 Why Do Deer Cross Wide Bodies of Water?

-Biologists have noted that deer often take to the water when frightened.
-Sometimes, they just keep on swimming in the direction that they were headed.
-At other times, deer will take to the water in an attempt to find food or shelter that is not easily accessible by other means.
+Biologists have noted that deer often take to the water when frightened, sometimes continuing to swim even when the threat has passed.
+At other times, deer will take to the water to find food or shelter that is not easily accessible by other means.
 [5] For example, deer on Ohio’s north coast are sometimes spotted in Lake Erie, swimming to the small islands nearby.
 [6] Some pregnant deer will also swim to small islands, looking for a safer place to give birth to their fawns.

 - [1] [1] Lincoln Park Zoo – “White-Tailed Deer Desi & Ethel.”